Rajshri Ponnappa

-Rajshri Ponnappa is an Indian actress who has predominantly appeared in South Indian films.
+Rajshri Ponnappa is an Indian actress who has predominantly appeared in Kannada-language films.
 She made her Malayalam Cinema debut in, Aquarium in 2013.
 She gained acclaim for being the only South Indian actress to be featured on Outlook Magazine's cover.

 In addition to acting in movies, Rajshri has launched her own production house to produce regional cinema and has won acclaim as a theatre actress.